ONS-Innovation/keh-digital-landscape/README.md

 ## Testing

-Tests are run with PyTest.
-To run the tests, refer to the [README.md](/testing/README.md) in the `/testing/` folder.
+Backend tests are run with PyTest (Python).
+To run the tests, refer to the [README.md](/testing/backend/README.md) in the `/testing/backend/` folder.

-Accessing the testing is run with Playwright and AxeCore.
-To run the tests, refer to the [README.md](/testing_ui/README.md) in the `/testing_ui/` folder.
+Frontend (accessibility) tests are run with Playwright and AxeCore (JS).
+To run the tests, refer to the [README.md](/testing/frontend/README.md) in the `/testing/frontend/` folder.

 ## Linting